dreua/ScollingImageViewer/README.md

 # ScollingImageViewer
-Present a big (in height) image to the audience via projector using HTML5, CSS and jQuery
+Present a big (in height) image to the audience via projector using HTML5, CSS and jQuery.
+Originally this was used in a friend's performance of "Water Music" by John Cage to display the playing instructions to the audience.
+For copyright reasons I use another picture here.

 [Check out the Demo!](https://dreua.github.io/ScollingImageViewer/)